lellerena/scheduler/README.md

 # Scheduler

+## Project Status

+This project is currently in development.
+Functionality is partially implemented and ongoing.

 ## Description

 Scheduler is a web application built with React and TypeScript, using Next.js as the framework.
 It allows you to share your schedule with friends, groups, and create conflict matrices.
 This way, you can easily find out when everyone is free.
 You can also import your schedule directly from the Uninorte university page and compare your schedules with your friends.

 ## Features

 -   Import schedule from Uninorte university page
 -   Share your schedule with friends and groups
 -   Create conflict matrices to find out when everyone is free
 -   Compare your schedule with your friends

 ## Installation